-COU COURSE OBJECTIVES 1 To understand the components and structure of mobile application development frameworks for Android and windows OS based mobiles.
+COURSE OBJECTIVES 1 To understand the components and structure of mobile application development frameworks for Android and windows OS based mobiles.
 2 To understand how to work with various mobile application development frameworks.

-COURSI BTL Upon successful completion of the course, the student will be able to: CO1 Discuss the components and different Layout for mobile application development framework for android.
+COURSE BTL Upon succ CO1 Discuss the components and different Layout for mobile application development framework for android.
 K6 CO2 Design Simple GUI application with the Use of Built in components and widgets.
 K6 CO3 Define a solution for complex problems K1